Up and at 'Em: Production

 After having directed films for the U.S. Signal Corps during World War I, Lewis Milestone traveled to California to work in the film industry.
 Collaborating with director William A. Seiter on the script, Up and at 'Em marks his first Hollywood screenplay.

 The film also marks the first screen role for actor Eddie Quillan.
 When he and his four siblings were touring California as part of the Vaudeville Orpheum Circuit, his father had submitted the 5 children for auditions at Keystone Studios.
 After viewing the audition footage, Mack Sennett was so impressed with that of Eddie, that he hired detectives to track down the traveling family.
-Eddie Quillan was signed to contract in 1922, and Up and at 'Em was his very first film.
+Eddie Quillan was signed to contract in 1922, and Up and at 'Em was his first film.